 And Mark Rich -- whose stories and poems have appeared in the last three issues, as well as in the upcoming 6th issue in April -- has two new collections.
 The first is Edge of Our Lives, available now from Redjack Books

-And the second is Across the Sky, available for pre-order now from Fairwood Press.
+Across the Sky, available for pre-order now from Fairwood Press.
 The book comes out in January.